||Black with a white pattern on most of the face

 off of the ground, usually in trees, shrubs, on overhangs, utility

 poles, houses, sheds or other structures.
-They are found throughout
+These nests can be as

 Bald-faced hornets are aggressive and will attack anyone or